Mission and History

 Sandy and Cheryl founded the organization in April 2005 and called it Now I Lay Me Down to Sleep (NILMDTS) after the children’s bedtime prayer.

-Since NILMDTS was founded, over 11,000 volunteers have been part of the network.
+NILMDTS has over 1,600 active photographers around the world.
 NILMDTS reaches every state in the United States and has been or is present in 40 countries worldwide.